Jimerson and Saint Louis host Rhode Island

 BOTTOM LINE: Saint Louis hosts Rhode Island after Gibson Jimerson scored 20 points in Saint Louis’ 78-69 loss to the Loyola Chicago Ramblers.

 The Billikens have gone 11-3 in home games.
-Saint Louis is 7-4 in games decided by 10 points or more.
+Saint Louis averages 73.4 points and has outscored opponents by 3.4 points per game.

-Saint Louis makes 47.3% of its shots from the field this season, which is 5.2 percentage points higher than Rhode Island has allowed to its opponents (42.1%).
-Rhode Island scores 8.3 more points per game (78.3) than Saint Louis gives up (70.0).
+Saint Louis averages 9.2 made 3-pointers per game, 2.0 more made shots than the 7.2 per game Rhode Island gives up.
+Rhode Island averages 8.3 more points per game (78.3) than Saint Louis gives up (70.0).

-The Billikens and Rams face off Saturday for the first time in conference play this season.
+The Billikens and Rams face off Saturday for the first time in A-10 play this season.

-TOP PERFORMERS: Isaiah Swope is averaging 16.1 points and 4.6 assists for the Billikens.
-Robbie Avila is averaging 15.5 points and 7.7 rebounds while shooting 46.7% over the last 10 games.
+TOP PERFORMERS: Jimerson is averaging 17.2 points for the Billikens.
+Robbie Avila is averaging 15.5 points over the last 10 games.

-Sebastian Thomas is averaging 18.1 points, six assists and 2.2 steals for the Rams.
+Sebastian Thomas is shooting 44.6% and averaging 18.1 points for the Rams.
 Jaden House is averaging 12.9 points over the last 10 games.

 LAST 10 GAMES: Billikens: 4-6, averaging 67.0 points, 31.7 rebounds, 13.1 assists, 6.1 steals and 4.0 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 69.7 points per game.